tir38/til/README.md

 * **5/14/2015**	we can intercept recycler view's `onMeasure` to set custom span [link](http://blog.sqisland.com/2014/12/recyclerview-autofit-grid.html)

-* 5/14/2015	I never knew **why* we set attachToRoot to be false in side layout inflater.
-Its because layout inflater doesn't' know that something else might handle attachment (e.g. a fragment)	http://stackoverflow.com/a/12567640
+* **5/14/2015** 	I never knew *why* we set `attachToRoot` to be false inside layout inflater.
+Its because layout inflater doesn't' know that something else might handle attachment (e.g. a fragment).
+Read more [here](http://stackoverflow.com/a/12567640).

 * 5/13/2015	we can rely on the system backup to backup our app	http://developer.android.com/google/backup/index.html